michaeluno/admin-page-framework/readme.txt

 In addition, your tutorials and snippets for the framework can be listed in the manual.
 Let us know it [here](https://github.com/michaeluno/admin-page-framework/issues?direction=desc&labels=Documentation&page=1&sort=created&state=open).

-= What if other themes or plugins include a lesser version of this library than mine? = Let's say your plugin uses Admin Page Framework v2.1.0 and another plugin uses v2.0.0.
-If another plugin's library gets loaded earlier than yours, your library may not work property.

-To work around it, rename all the class names used by the library in your library file.
-All the class name is prefixed with `AdminPageFramework` so change it to something like, for instance, `MyPlugin_AdminPageFramework`, then you are safe.

-Most code editor supports the *"Replace All"* functionality so just use that.
-By the time WordPress's minimum required PHP version becomes 5.3 or higher, we can use namespaces then this problem will be solved.

 == Other Notes ==

 = Tips =
 <h5><strong>Use Unique Page Slug</strong></h5>
-The framework internally uses the *add_submenu_page()* function to register sub menu pages.
+The framework internally uses the `add_submenu_page()` function to register sub menu pages.
 When the same page slug is registered for multiple root pages, only the last registered callback gets triggered.
-Other ones will be ignored.
+The other ones will be ignored.

-This means if you choose a very simple page slug such as <code>about</code> for your plugin/theme's information page and then if there is another plugin using same page slug, your user will have a problem loading the page.
+This means if you choose a very simple page slug such as <code>about</code> for your plugin/theme's information page and then if there is another plugin using same page slug, your users will get either of your page or the other.

 So just use a unique page slug.
 One way to do that is to add a prefix like <code>apf_about</code>.